 Esophagectomy - dischargeTrans-hiatal esophagectomy - discharge; Trans-thoracic esophagectomy - discharge; Minimally invasive esophagectomy - discharge; En bloc esophagectomy - discharge; Removal of the esophagus - discharge

-Your esophagus isthe tube that moves food from your throat to your stomach.
+The esophagus is the tube that moves food the throat to the stomach.
 You had surgery to remove part, or all, of your esophagus.
 The remaining part of your esophagus and your stomach were rejoined.

-If you had surgery that used a laparoscope, several small incisions (cuts) were made in your belly or chest.
-If you had open surgery, larger cuts were made on your belly or chest.
+If you had surgery that used a laparoscope, several small cuts (incisions) were made in your upper belly, chest, or neck.
+If you had open surgery, larger cuts were made in your belly, chest, or neck.

 What to Expect at Home

-You will probably have a feeding tube for 1 to 2 months after surgery.
+You may have a feeding tube for 1 to 2 months after surgery.
 This will help you get enough calories to help you gain weight.
 You will also be on a special diet when you first get home.

-Your stools may be looser and you may have bowel movements more often than before your surgery.
+Your stools may be looser and you may have bowel movements more often than before surgery.

 Your doctor will give you a prescription for pain medicines.
-Get it filledonyourway home from the hospitalso you have it when you need it.
-Take your pain medicine when you start having pain.
-Waiting too long to take it will allow your pain to get worse than it should.
+Get it filled on your way home from the hospital so you have it when you need it.
+Take the medicine when you start having pain.
+Waiting too long will allow your pain to get worse than it should.

 You may have some skin soreness around your feeding tube.
 Follow instructions on how to take care of the tube and the surrounding skin.